- HMV 682

-After finishing my other radio project, I decided to resurrect my father's empty radio using modern technology: a computer (Raspberry Pi), WiFi, internet streaming, and a LCD display that shows an UI that looks just like the original rotatable disc which was used to display the frequencies back in the day.
+After finishing my other radio project, I decided to resurrect my father's empty radio using modern technology: a single board computer, WiFi, internet streaming, and a LCD display that shows an UI that looks just like the original rotatable disc which was used to display the frequencies back in the day.

 [ View YouTube video ]

 My father's radio

 Philips started building the 836A model in 1934.

 My grandfather must have bought it with one of his first salaries after becoming a baker.
 It must have cost him a fortune - such devices were very expensive back then.

 I used a cheap single board computer.
 It isn't powerful or anything, but good enough to do the job.
 And it is quite cheap.
 Its main duties in the radio are to

 See the software section below for more details.

 It's really difficult to find good yet inexpensive displays, especially when you have to use HDMI or composite ports on your computer (the DSI port on mine is not accessible).
 I found a 3.5" display meant for rear view cameras of cars.
 It has a resolution of 320x240 and uses the composite port.